-- When the first shapes you create are lowercase letters, their height will average around 480 UPM
+- When the first shapes you create are lowercase letters, the extension will try to fit their height around 480.

 As you add more glyphs, they will all be imported to have a relative size.
 This is why two fonts created from the same shapes but in a different order can lead to different sizes when they are used at the same text size.

-The good news is that you can now fix this (currently in private beta release).
+The good news is that you can now fix this.